-See my Pbase site, where I try to post all my bird photographs that I think might help people identify birds.
+See my Pbase site, where I post all my photographs that I think might help people identify birds.

 See technical stuff